LeoBrett/LeoBrett/README.md

-Hi, I’m @LeoBrett
+-Hi, I’m @LeoBrett
-I’m interested in embedded systems, wireless communications, and signal processing I’m currently learning ... image and audio processing I’m looking to collaborate on projects related to any of three stated interests How to reach me ... @leojbrett@gmail.com
+-I’m interested in embedded systems, wireless communications, and signal processing -I’m currently learning ... image and audio processing -I’m looking to collaborate on projects related to any of three stated interests -How to reach me ... @leojbrett@gmail.com

 <!---
 LeoBrett/LeoBrett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.